Hedera helix (Common English Ivy)

 Bright indirect light is best.
 The combination of good soil moisture and a well-lit location will provide the best results for your Ivy.
 Sunny locations should be avoided at all costs.
 Prolonged exposure to the sun or dry soil will result in pale leaves, stunted growth and crisping foliage - if it's too hot for a chocolate bar, it'll be too hot for the plant, also.

-Good soil moisture is essential for Ivy due to their reduced ability to survive droughts.
+Good soil moisture is essential for English Ivy due to their reduced ability to survive droughts.
 Once the top two inches dry out, rehydrate the soil using lukewarm water - their root systems can be sensitive to temperature change.
 Furthermore, splashing the leaves each time the plant is irrigated will cause the older leaves to rot.
-For more severe cases, this will lead to powdery mildew or leaf spot disease - click on this link below to learn more.
 Under-watering symptoms include crispy/curling leaves, a grey, washed-out appearance, yellowing leaves and a lack of new growth.
 These issues are commonly down to either too much heat/light forgetfulness.
-Dehydration is the number one issue among Ivy growers, so always keep an eye out for drying soil.
+Dehydration is the number one issue among English Ivy growers, so always keep an eye out for drying soil.
 Over-watering symptoms, on the other hand, include yellowing lower leaves, little to no growth and a rotting stem or leaves.
 Never allow Ivy to endure long periods of soggy soil or a dark location as both will significantly increase the chance of over-watering and death.

 Although providing a moist environment is vital, good air circulation is far more crucial for the plant's health.
 Introduce a humidity tray, especially in winter, to reduce the chances of browning leaf-tips.
 If it's situated in a darker location, be careful with over-misting; powdery mildew or leaf spot disease could arise at any time when the air circulation is poor.